adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 for i in range(ant_steps):
     move_ant(grid, ant_pos, direction)
 ```
-Next we need to set the data for the final iamge to be printed.
-This is the finalk state of the grid after the ant has completed all the steps:
+Next we need to set the data for the final iamge to be printed, which is the final state of the grid after the ant has completed all the steps:

 ```python
 im.set_data(grid)